fjkz/tt-runner/README.md

 # time = 0.0 sec
 ```

 TT-Runner verifies whether each test succeeded or failed with the exit-code.
-Therefore, each testing script must return non-zero exit-code when the test fails.
+Therefore, each testing script must return a non-zero exit-code when the test fails.

 The output in the stdout is obeying Test Anything Protocol (TAP).
 We can integrate TT-Runner to Jenkins with Jenkins TAP Plugin.